Rko-8001/CS305/README.md

 # CS305-Online Coding Platform

-Assuing You are running the application on Linux(Ubuntu)
+Assuming you are running the application on Linux(Ubuntu)

 First install docker desktop (Take documentation as reference)

-pull two images using command:
+Pull two images using command:

 -> docker pull gcc

 -> docker pull openjdk

+You might have to give user permission to docker

-First Start the back-end by running the Backend
+First Start the back-end by running the Backend:

 First navigate to the main server.js file using the following commands: